mayfrost/guides/SECURITY.md

 * __Level 41__: Move your boot partition to a USB and encrypt it with cryptboot.
 Use the option on Libreboot too.

 ## Costly Counter-Measures
+* __Level 42__: Buy a separate camera and microphone and physically remove any camera and microphone from your computer.
-* __Level 42__: Buy a VPS in a non-extradition, privacy friendly country outside the Five Eyes under a different name and with a good way of not getting traced by payments, then set up your own VPN server so you can audit all the traffic.
+* __Level 43__: Buy a VPS in a non-extradition, privacy friendly country outside the Five Eyes under a different name and with a good way of not getting traced by payments, set all outgoing traffic through it, then set up your own VPN server so you can audit all the traffic.
-* __Level 43__: Buy a phone with Replicant and libre firmware.
+* __Level 44__: Buy a phone with Replicant and libre firmware.
 Tehnoetic sells an S3 phone with Replicant and only libre firmware enabled, so far is the best option.
-* __Level 44__: Buy a router compatible with LibreCMC and install LibreCMC, keep it up to date and give it a strong password.
+* __Level 45__: Buy a router compatible with LibreCMC and install LibreCMC, keep it up to date, give it a strong password, set to monitor all traffic, and use previous techniques such as caching, port-forwarding, etc.
-* __Level 45__: Buy a computer compatible with the Libreboot firmware and the Linux-libre kernel, then install both or buy it preinstalled.
+* __Level 46__: Buy a computer compatible with the Libreboot firmware and the Linux-libre kernel, then install both or buy it preinstalled.
 Thinkpads model x200, t400 and t500 are the best options.
 Remember to check a compatible Wi-Fi card and physically remove cables connecting cameras and microphones.
-* __Level 46__: Buy a separate camera and microphone and phisically remove any cameras and microphones from your computer.

 ## Deterrent Counter-Measures
 * __Level 47__: Learn to hack yourself first.